Termite prevention plan

 - Never stack anything against the outside walls of your home.

-- Engage your original installer to conduct 12 monthly termite checks on your home to maintain your warranty
+- Engage the installer of your termite protection system to conduct 12 monthly termite inspections on your home.

-For the system to work, the edge of your slab, or mowing strip, should always be left exposed.
+For the system to work best, the edge of your slab, or mowing strip, should always be left exposed.
 Always position garden plants away from your external walls, and never stack anything against the wall, as this only serves to hide termite entry.
-You will notice the bottom of each of your downpipes is designed for you to easily see behind them.
-If the edge of your slab is covered in any way, such as when laying turf or installing garden beds, you should always clear it as soon as you can to avoid hiding entry points.
+It’s always recommended to also consider additional termite protection advice when preparing for your driveway design, or completing other concreting/decking around the house as these works can sometimes compromise your system.

-For more information on termite prevention, refer to the QBCC publication Termite Management Systems – advisory notes for builders and homeowners.
+For more information on your termite protection system, please refer to your handover pack for full details of product and warranty cover, and the QBCC publication Termite Management Systems – advisory notes for builders and homeowners.

 The contents of this page are intended as a guide only.
 Please refer to your HIA contract which takes precedence to the information shown.
 The term “maintenance period” is referred to as the “defects and liability period” in your HIA contract.
 For more information please refer to a Coral Homes representative.